nfroidure/buildbranch/README.md

 # gulp-build-branch
-> Publish a folder to a given branch (like gh-pages).
+__Publish a folder to a given branch (like gh-pages).__

+This plugin initializes a separate git repo in your build folder which it then `git fetch`es into your main repo.
+This means your working copy doesn't get clobbered.

+PR's welcome!

 ## Usage

-You can use this from the command-line or within your build system.

-### Build System

 First, install `gulp-build-branch` as a development dependency: